enthonyaraujo/enthonyaraujo/README.md

 ## 🎓 Academic

-I'm currently in the final stage of my Bachelor's degree in Science and Technology at UFERSA and about to begin my Bachelor's in Computer Engineering.
+I'm currently in the final stage of my Bachelor's degree in Science and Technology at UFERSA and about to begin my Bachelor's in Computer Engineering, also at UFERSA.

 ## 💻 Technical Skills